fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 {% blogimage "img/mandelbrot65.jpg", "Mandelbrot explorer on the Apple1" %}

-## Why?

-My friend SiliconInsider developed a 32K ROM/RAM expansion for my favorite computer, the Apple I. We spent some time filling it with utilities and demos, but ended up with two different implementations of Mastermind/Codebreaker.
-Since we only needed one, we removed the duplicate, which left us with some free space.
-So, we thought, why not include a Mandelbrot rendering?
-We wanted to use a standard BASIC version, but unfortunately, it required AppleSoft BASIC (likely due to its need for floating-point arithmetic), which isn’t included in this ROM.

-I searched for an assembly version but couldn’t find one, so I decided to write it myself.
-How hard could it be?
-(Spoiler: quite hard!)

-## A link to the past
+## A bit of context

-When I was a kid, I wrote a few very slow Mandelbrot programs on various machines, along with several sluggish versions of the Game of Life.
-I knew some people learned assembly specifically to speed these up, and I always wanted to do the same, but it seemed like an incredibly difficult task at the time.
-Now, over 40 years later, it begs the question: is my older self better than my younger self?
-Implementing this feels like a kind of rite of passage.
+When I was a kid, I wrote a few very slow Mandelbrot programs on various machines, along with some sluggish versions of the Game of Life.
+I knew that some people learned assembly just to speed these up, and I always wanted to do the same, but at the time, it felt like an incredibly difficult task.
+Now, more than 40 years later, it makes me wonder: is my older self better than my younger self?
+Implementing this feels like a rite of passage.

+So, when my friend SiliconInsider mentioned he needed a demo for his Apple I ROM, it was the opportunity I had been waiting for my whole life.
+I had to do it—I had to write a Mandelbrot in 6502 assembly for the Apple I.

-I have a budget of around 2K bytes of code and can use up to 8KB of memory.
-Let’s go!
+With a budget of around 2K bytes of code to fit in the ROM and access to 8KB of memory, it was time to get started!

 ## A bit on the Apple1